relational-database-web-cloudbase by TencentCloudBase

 ```

-- Create a single shared `db` client and reuse it instead of re-initializing
+- Create one shared `db` client and reuse it.

 ```javascript